nasa/cumulus-orca/tasks/post_to_database/API.md

 - `'body'` _str_ - A json string representing a dict.
   See files in schemas for details.
   'attributes' (Dict)
 - `'messageAttributes'` _Dict_ - A dict with the following keys defined in the functions that write to queue.
 - `'RequestMethod'` _str_ - Matches to a shared_recovery.RequestMethod.
-- `context` - An object passed through by AWS.
-Used for tracking.
+- `context` - This object provides information about the lambda invocation, function, and execution env.
   Environment Vars:
+  DB_CONNECT_INFO_SECRET_ARN (string):
-- `DB_CONNECT_INFO_SECRET_ARN` _string_ - Secret ARN of the AWS secretsmanager secret for connecting to the database.
+  Secret ARN of the AWS secretsmanager secret for connecting to the database.
   See shared_db.py's get_configuration for further details.